-Some common statistical language modeling types are:
+There are several approaches to building language models.
+Some common statistical language modeling types are the following:

 - Unigram.
-The unigram is the simplest type of language model.
+This is the simplest type of language model.
 It doesn't look at any conditioning context in its calculations.
 It evaluates each word or term independently.
 Unigram models commonly handle language processing tasks such as information retrieval.
 The unigram is the foundation of a more specific model variant called the query likelihood model, which uses information retrieval to examine a pool of documents and match the most relevant one to a specific query.

 The models listed above are more general statistical approaches from which more specific variant language models are derived.
 For example, as mentioned in the n-gram description, the query likelihood model is a more specific or specialized model that uses the n-gram approach.
-Model types may be used in conjunction with one another.
+Model types can be used in conjunction with one another.